invoiceocean/API/README.md

 "paid_date" : "",
 "currency" : "GBP",
 "lang" : "en",
-"exchange_currency" : "", - converted currency (conversion of the sum and tax into another currency at current exchange rates)
+"exchange_currency" : "", - converted currency (conversion of the sum and tax into another currency), e.g. "USD" "exchange_kind" : "", - source of the exchange rate for currency conversion ("ecb", "nbp", "cbr", "nbu", "nbg", "own") "exchange_currency_rate" : "", - custom exchange rate for currency conversion (used only if exchange_kind parameter is set to "own")
 "internal_note" : "",
 "invoice_template_id" : "1",
 "description_footer" : "",